oicnanev/RI-ISEL2526/1_practical_assignment/report.md

 SwEmpresaB(config-if)#switchport nonegotiate
 ```

-At router, we made a configuration router-in-a-stick and assign IP addresses to sub interfaces
+At router, we made a configuration _router-in-a-stick_ and assigned IP addresses to sub interfaces

 ```txt
 # Remove previous configurations ----------------------------